isc-projects/stork/doc/install.rst

 ``Stork`` sources can be built on Ubuntu 18.04 and Fedora 31.

-There are several dependencies that need to be installed to build ``Stork`` sources:
+There are two dependencies that need to be installed to build ``Stork`` sources:

  - Rake